 UPDATE: The X5i Incline Trainer is no longer being produced, replaced by a whole new lineup.
-Check out all of the new NordicTrack Incline Trainers including the X7i, X9i, X11i and top of the line X15i at their online store.
+Check out our expert's top Incline Trainer picks here.

 The NordicTrack X5i Incline Trainer offers Reflex™ Cushioning for shock absorption with a deck that responds to your movements, and an advanced 40% incline / -3% decline range for terrain simulation.
 The large 2.5" precision-machined rollers help to reduce noise.

 On the downside, the heart rate monitor tends to be inaccurate, and the 300-lb user capacity seems overstated by about 100 pounds.
 Taking everything into consideration, pro equipment insiders recommend that these incline/decline treadmills, while unique, shouldn’t be purchased by runners.
 The NordicTrack Incline treadmill is a trainer for lightweight walkers who also like stair-stepper machines; the X5i will give you the best of both worlds.